juliejonak/twilio-zeit-integration/README.md

 It also demonstrates our development work at the beginning of the Zeit hackathon -- despite the use case not fitting, we felt it was a good example of what else can be done with Twilio.

+##### Help!
+I'm getting strange errors with Twilio

+Double check that your SID and Auth Tok credentials are logging correctly from the ENV variables.
+If not, you may need to check the logs within your Twilio dashboard to ensure there are no issues on your account.

+If you're still experiencing problems, let us know!